zydou/arti/web/docs/integrating-arti/custom-wrappers/iOS.md

 In the Release section, add the same block, but replace `debug` at the end of each path with `release`.

-Now you can start calling your Rust functions from Swift like normal functions.
-Types are a bit difficult to work with, strings get transformed into char\* at the FFI interface, and Swift consider them as `Optional<UnsafeMutablePointer<CChar>>` which need unwrapping and conversion before being used.
-You also need to free such a pointer by passing it back to Rust and dropping the value there.
-Otherwise these functions should work almost as any other.
+You are now able to invoke your Rust functions from Swift just like regular functions.
+Dealing with types might be a bit challenging; for instance, strings are transformed into `char*` at the FFI interface.
+In Swift, they are treated as `Optional<UnsafeMutablePointer<CChar>>`, requiring unwrapping and conversion before use.
+Additionally, remember to free such a pointer by passing it back to Rust and dropping the value there.
+Aside from these considerations, these functions should work almost like any other.

 You can now build your application, and test it in an emulator or on your device.
-Hopefully it should work.
+If you have any problems, check the [debugging](#debugging-and-stability) section below.

 ## Tips and caveats

-You can find a sample project to build a very basic app using Arti [here](https://gitlab.torproject.org/trinity-1686a/arti-mobile-example/).
-It does not respect most good practices of app development, but should otherwise be a good starting point.
+The sample project [arti-mobile-example](https://gitlab.torproject.org/trinity-1686a/arti-mobile-example/) is a simple app that serves as a solid foundation for compiling Android apps with Arti.
+Additionally, it incorporates the majority of the provided tips below.

 ## Generating C headers from Rust code

-Instead of writing C headers manually and hopping to not make mistakes, it's possible to generate them automatically by using cbindgen.
-First install it.
+Instead of writing C headers manually and hopping to not make mistakes, you can generate them automatically using `cbindgen`.
+To install it, run:

 ```sh
 $ cargo install cbindgen
 ```

-Then use bindgen to generate the headers.
-You should put all functions you want to export in a single rust file.
+Then use `cbindgen` to generate the headers, after putting all functions you want to export in a single Rust file.

 ```sh
 $ cbindgen src/lib.rs -l c > arti-mobile.h